Midwestern HomeLife

 Toll House cookie bar ingredients.

 • All-purpose flour.
 Measure flour by spooning it into the measuring cup and leveling off the top with a knife.
-If you scoop it directly from the bag, you may add too much flour, which can make cookies dry or hard.
+Scooping directly from the bag can add too much flour, making the cookie bars dry or hard.

 • Granulated sugar.
-White sugar gives Nestle cookie bars the right amount of crispiness.
+White sugar gives these Toll House bars their crisp edges.

 • Dark brown sugar.
-I prefer dark brown sugar because it adds richer flavor.
-You can also use light brown sugar.
+The original Toll House bar recipe doesn't specify dark or light brown sugar.
+I prefer dark brown sugar because it adds richer flavor, but either one works.

 Before you get started: Preheat the oven to 350.
 Spray a 9 x 13 inch pan with nonstick cooking spray or line it with parchment paper or aluminum foil with an overhang for easy removal.